isc-projects/kea/doc/sphinx/man/kea-dhcp6.8.rst

 The ``b10-dhcp6`` daemon was first coded in June 2011 by Tomek Mrugalski.

-Kea became a standalone server and the BIND 10 framework was removed.
-The DHCPv6 server binary was renamed to kea-dhcp6 in July 2014.
+In mid-2014, Kea was decoupled from the BIND 10 framework and became a standalone DHCP server.
+The DHCPv6 server binary was renamed to ``kea-dhcp6``.
+Kea 1.0.0 was released in December 2015.

 See Also
 ~~~~~~~~